Charlie-PKU/Charlie-PKU.github.io/research.md

 - **Main Contribution**

-  - **Syrian-Skill-Mapping**: Update t-test codes, write up analytics, infographic in construction sector
+  - **Skill-Mapping**: Update t-test codes, write up analytics, infographic in construction sector
-  - **Livelihoods and Economic Inclusion**: Finish the Zaatari Informal Market Assessment Report, the polishment of home-based business report
+  - **Livelihoods**: Finish the Zaatari Informal Market Assessment Report, the polishment of home-based business report
-  - **Poverty Monitoring** (collaborated with [World Bank](https://www.worldbank.org/ext/en/home)): Generate the weighting for SWIFT 2025 data to correct the non-response bias
+  - **Poverty** (collaborated with [World Bank](https://www.worldbank.org/ext/en/home)): Generate the weighting for SWIFT 2025 data to correct the non-response bias
-  - **Climate related**: update of the methodology of the construction of Climate Vulnerability Index for VAF 2025
+  - **Climate**: update of the methodology of the construction of Climate Vulnerability Index for VAF 2025
   - **Miscellaneous**: Finish the summary about the Jordan pledges in 2024 Global Refugee Forum

 <br>